digitalillusion/silentdisco/README.md

 #### Launch server

-The azuracast stream is propagated to the P2P netwok by a first peer that acts as a server; it reads the stream and forwards it to all registered peers.
+The azuracast stream is propagated to the netwok by a nodejs server; it reads the stream and broadcasts it to all connected websockets.

 In _silentdisco/server_ root folder execute the command to build and run the application, specifying the environment variables